-Restorative Justice (RJ) Conferencing is an interestingly different process to Collaboration and Mediation but is otherwise on the spectrum of ADR except that it can often accompany or indeed most often follow a court process.
+Restorative (Group) Conferencing is an interestingly different process to Collaboration and Mediation but is nevertheless on the spectrum of ADR – except that it most often follows (i.e. comes after) a court process.

-For an insight into RJ Conferencing I suggest you obtain a copy of the movie “Face to Face” (2011) which is an Australian production starring (amongst others, Sigrid Thornton, Vince Colosimo, and Matthew Newton) based on a screenplay by our famous playwright, David Williamson.
+For an insight into Restorative Conferencing I suggest you obtain a copy of the movie ‘Face to Face’ (2011) – an Australian production starring (amongst others, Sigrid Thornton, Vince Colosimo, and Matthew Newton) based on a screenplay by our famous playwright, David Williamson.